funnelfiasco/inspector-demo-vulnerable/README.md

 Since this is a product demo repo, we don't intend to receive external contributions.
 If an example is not working as expected, please [open an issue](https://github.com/Kusari-Sandbox/inspector-demo/issues/new/choose) or email support@kusari.dev.

+Note that this repo is configured to close pull requests automatically after one day.